kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Revenue consists of fees that Amazon is charging to third-party sellers.
 This fee is [typically around 15% from the product price](https://sell.amazon.com/pricing.html#referral-fees){:target=" _blank"} plus additional fees if the third party wants Amazon to handle also a fulfillment of the order.

 **Fulfillment by Amazon** means that your product will sit next to Amazon's inventory in its fulfillment centers and wait there for customer orders.
-Thanks to that, delivery can be as quick as the delivery of items sold directly by Amazon and can qualify for free prime delivery.
+Thanks to that, delivery can be as quick as the delivery of items sold directly by Amazon and can qualify for free Prime delivery.

 Here is a short video by Amazon that summarized what services it offers for sellers.